 Join us for the Southern Region Teen Leadership Conference as youth and adults work side by side to develop leadership skills to lead us into the future!

-Cost: $275 includes travel to Tennessee.
+Cost: $275 includes travel to Tennessee and a t-shirt.
 A bus will make multiple stops starting in south Florida all the way up along 75.
-Stops will be determined once registration is closed
+Stops will be determined once registration has closed.

 Florida 4-H Youth Development